 Overview

-Lithium is used for mental illnesses, including bipolar disorder, depression, and schizophrenia.
-Lithium supplements may also be used for other conditions, but there is limited scientific evidence to support these uses.
+People use lithium supplements for alcohol use disorder, Alzheimer disease, depression, and many other conditions, but there is no good scientific evidence to support any of these uses.

 Uses & Effectiveness ?